theguyonthesky/SSH-Login-BruteForce/README.md

 # Tools and Technologies Used
-- C++ – Main programming language
+- Python – Main programming language

-- Windows API – For memory allocation, cryptographic operations (including AES decryption using `CryptAcquireContext`, `CryptDeriveKey`, etc.), and process/thread management
+- pwntools – For easy SSH interactions and exploit development

-- Havoc C2 – A lightweight post-exploitation command and control framework, used alongside this loader to manage compromised machines
+- paramiko – Handles SSH authentication exceptions

-- YARA – For writing and testing custom detection rules
+- Linux (Kali) – Typical target/test environment

 # Files
 - `ShellCodeLoader.cpp`: Contains the C++ code for the shellcode loader, involving dynamic API call resolution, AES decryption, and shellcode execution in a newly allocated memory region.
 Please reference this file for a detailed code walkthrough.